ahpooch/FuncTelegramSender/README.md

 :global FuncTelegramSenderChatID "YOUR_GROUP_CHATID"
 $FuncTelegramSender "Test sending with global variables" useGlobalVariables=yes
 ```
-Global variables are creared on reboot, so you could use scheduler for restore them on boot
+Global variables are cleared on reboot, so you could use scheduled task to restore them at startup:
 ```
 /system scheduler add name=FuncTelegramSenderRestore start-time=startup interval=0 comment="FuncTelegramSender scheduled task to restore global variables FuncTelegramSenderApitoken and FuncTelegramSenderChatID on startup." on-event={ :global FuncTelegramSenderApitoken "<YOUR_BOT_APITOKEN>"; :global FuncTelegramSenderChatID "YOUR_GROUP_CHATID" }
 ```